Two-storey house in ‘suburban’ Telford set to become HMO for six people

 “As the proposed use accommodates up to six residents within a small HMO, it falls within the lawful C4 use class and therefore qualifies for a Lawful Development Certificate.”

-In a Design and Access Statement (DAS) lodged with planners the agent writes: “The conversion has been carefully considered to ensure it meets high amenity and management standards while maintaining the architectural integrity and residential character of the property and its surroundings.”
+In a design and access statement lodged with planners the agent writes: “The conversion has been carefully considered to ensure it meets high amenity and management standards while maintaining the architectural integrity and residential character of the property and its surroundings.”

 The agent adds that the self-contained bedrooms will each meet of exceed space standards for HMO use.